Championship Rules & Results Calculation

 - Race courses to be set by a qualified course setter, but the race piste does not have to be FIS homologated.

-- The start order will be: ladies' categories and the ladies in an over 70 team before men's categories and older age categories before younger ones.
+- The start order will be: ladies' categories and the ladies in a 70 & over team before men's categories and older age categories before younger ones.
 Within each age/gender category, members of each team will be interleaved so the first member of team 1 will be followed by the first member of team 2 etc. for all team in the category, then the second team member for each team will start and so on.

 - For each of the Super G and GS races, a penalty of 10 seconds will apply for each gate missed, up to a maximum of 3 gates missed.
 If a racer misses 4 or more gates, he or she will be disqualified from that race.